nodejs/inclusivity/README.md

 The Inclusivity Working Group explicitly does *not* have moderation or enforcement power in the greater Node community or Project.
-It will, however, make recommendations to the TSC on moderation and enforcement in regards to incidents on the project and in the community.
+It will, however, make recommendations and provide guidance to the community of collaborators on moderation and enforcement in regards to incidents on the project and in the community.
 These recommendations are not binding in any way.

+If those recommendations are controversial or cannot be resolved through normal discourse, then they can be escalated to the TSC per the normal governance process.

 ### List of Responsibilities